StinkyDubeau/dictionary/readme.md

 npm i
 ```
 3. Get an API key from Merriam Webster.
 It should be for their "Merriam-Webster's Collegiate® Dictionary with Audio".
 4. Define your key for Dictionary to read.
 It should be saved in "/private/apikey.txt".
-Create this file and put your key in  the first line.
+Create this directory, file, and put your key in the first line of the file.
 No other text should follow.
 ```
 mkdir private
 cd private